hpcraink/fsprj2/README.md

 # libiotrace and IOTrace_Analyze – Tools for analyzing program File-I/O

-Tools to monitor and analyze File-I/O.
+Tools to monitor, analyze and visualize File-I/O.

 ## Table of contents